gregphillips03/dsci401/README.md

 + I thougtht that some of the variables would reinforce each other, ergo multicollinearity.
 This didn't pan out the way I thought that it would, though.
 I thought that possibly the size of a room, or the condition of a feature would feed into the overall quality, but this strangely wasn't the case.

-+ I still think there is a small case to argue the multicollinearity exist, especially after running a variance inflation factor test.
++ I still think there is a small case to argue that multicollinearity exists, especially after running a variance inflation factor test.
 Some of the factors resolve to infinity, but I'm not sure if that is due to a div/0 problem 'under the hood' or not.
 To stay on the safe side, I left them in the set.
 I would need to know a bit more about how it actually works under the hood to really tell.

 + VIF Test I Used: